mpazdzioch/llamacpp-webui-glue/readme.md

 ## Description

-This repo links [llama.cpp](https://github.com/ggerganov/llama.cpp) and [open-webui](https://github.com/open-webui/open-webui) in single docker-compose.yml project and sprinkles couple of helper scripts on top.
+This repo links [llama.cpp](https://github.com/ggerganov/llama.cpp) and [open-webui](https://github.com/open-webui/open-webui) in single docker-compose.yml project with simple python API in the middle to launch/kill llama-server instances on demand.
+The api has bare-bones VRAM management too so it will remove older models from VRAM when there's not enough for new models.
-You can define model sets as .yml files with optional command line options for llama-server for each model.
-One llama-server instance for each active model in set will be launched and exposed to webui.
+There is no such functionality for RAM, also no CPU only inference setup but I will add it soon.

 Services:

 - `webui` is a stock docker image from [open-webui](https://github.com/open-webui/open-webui)
-- `scripts` is an environment to run the helper scripts
+- `openresty` is a stock docker image for openresty to proxy openAI api requests from webui to api.
+Some functionality is implemented as LUA scripts
-- `llamacpp` for launching multiple llama-server using supervisord
+- `llamacpp` for launching multiple llama-server instances through python Flask API.
+Dockerfile for this service is based on official llamacpp dockerfile + python for the API.

 ## Quick start